 1. Relate everything you do to your goals.

 2. Calculate the true value of your time and delegate everything else that’s not at your “pay level.”

 3. Do not make or take phone calls that are not scheduled in advance.

-5. Educate your employees and clients as to why your time is so valuable—and why it is everyone’s best interest to protect your time.
+5. Educate your employees and clients about why your time is so valuable—and why it is in everyone’s best interest to protect your time.

 You cannot wear all of the hats in your business.
 You are an attorney first, a business owner second—and anything else should be handled by staff.
 After all, if you don’t appreciate the value of your time, nobody else is going to, either.